-King David was a warrior but he also had a tender friendship with his friend Jonathon – more typical of how we’d think of friendship between two women.
+King David was a warrior but he also wrote poetry and had a tender friendship with Jonathon – more typical of how we’d think of friendship between two women.
 Uh-oh.

 Jesus wept when his friend Lazarus died.
 Uh-oh.
 Weeping isn’t masculine.
 Maybe a tear or two would be okay, but weeping?

 Ever notice that the New Testament couple Priscilla and Aquila – they are referred to in that order more often than the opposite.
 Priscilla first!
 Even today, in our modern and non-patriarchal culture, the male is usually mentioned first.
 It is “Bob and Laura”, not “Laura and Bob”.
 The point??

 I feel a burden for those who have been driven away from the faith and the church because of the strictly defined roles and characteristics that some Christians seem insistent on “enforcing” that don’t even seem biblical.